AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/submit-workfront-requests-from-ms-teams.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Prerequisites

-Your Microsoft Teams team owner must install Workfront for Microsoft Teams before you can use it.
+Your [!DNL Microsoft Teams] team owner must install [!DNL Workfront] for [!DNL Microsoft Teams] before you can use it.

-## Submit Workfront requests from Microsoft Teams
+## Submit [!DNL Workfront] requests from [!DNL Microsoft] Teams

 1. Click the **More added apps** icon on the left navigation bar in Microsoft Teams.

    ![](assets/ms-teams-more-added-apps-icon.png)

-1. Click **Workfront** in the list that appears.
+1. Click **[!UICONTROL Workfront]** in the list that appears.
 1. Click the **Requests** tab.
 1. Click **New Request**.
-1. In the **Select a Request Type** box, select the request queue where you want to submit the request.
+1. In the **[!UICONTROL Select a Request] Type** box, select the request queue where you want to submit the request.
 1. (Optional) Select a Topic Group or a Queue Topic, if they are available on the request queue.
 1. Specify the following information: